 The year 2020 was highly divisive and difficult.
 Moreover, the year exposed further inequities in our collective society that everyone must play a role in addressing.
 The California Natural Resources Agency understands we have a role to play in creating a more just and equitable society.
 Far too long, those uninvited from tables where decisions are made have suffered from the many health risks environmental degradation poses, such as air pollution exposure, proximity to hazardous waste sites, ingestion of water contaminants, and so much more.
 As an Agency, we are committed to constantly asking the question, “Who is not at the table right now?” during our decision-making process.

-Secretary Crowfoot said it best in his blog post: Moving Forward Toward Justice and Equity.
 We must listen to diverse voices where they are at and understand what California residents need.
 We must commit to dedicating time, personnel, and funding to transform programs and policies within our agency to prioritize equity and inclusion.
 Finally, we must act using a clear, comprehensive agenda to combat inequities and implicit bias.

 Much of the foundational work in this initiative will be supported by a new Assistant Secretary for Equity and Environmental Justice; however, at the California Natural Resources Agency, everyone is responsible for upholding the values of our JEDI initiative.